-Dr. DuRant defended in the summer of 2011 and then transitioned to Tufts University where she worked as a postdoctoral research fellow with Dr. Michael Romero.
+Dr. DuRant defended her dissertation in the summer of 2011 and then transitioned to Tufts University where she worked as a postdoctoral research fellow with Dr. Michael Romero.
 She is now an assistant professor at Oklahoma State University, where her research focuses on physiological ecology, bioenergetics and parental effects.

 DuRant Lab Website

 DuRant, S.E., W.A.
 Hopkins, A.K.
 Davis, and L.M.
 Romero.
 2015.
 Evidence of ectoparasite-induced endocrine disruption in an imperiled giant salamander, the eastern hellbender (Cryptobranchus alleganiensis).
 Journal of Experimental Biology, 218, 2297-2304.

 Lattin, C.R., S.E.
 DuRant, and L.M.
 Romero.
 2015.Wounding alters blood chemistry parameters and skin mineralcorticoidreceptors in house sparrows (Passer domesticus).
 Journal of Experimental Zoology A. 323, 322-330.

 A. W. Carter*, W.A.
 Hopkins, I.T Moore, S.E.
 DuRant.
 2014.
 Influence of incubation recess patterns on incubation period and hatchling traits in wood ducks (Aix sponsa).
 Journal of Avian Biology.
 45, 273-279..